Skip to main content

 Dr. Cooper uses a Behavioral Archaeology framework to examine technological innovation and culture change past and present.
 One of his primary research foci has been the archaeometallurgical investigation of Pre-Contact copper innovation in the North American Arctic, Subarctic and Northwest Coast.
 Related to this topic, Cooper’s research also examines the Post-Contact adoption of trade metals and metallurgy in these culture areas.
 He is also currently participating in interdisciplinary research on the consumption and discard of electronics (e-waste).
 He has conducted fieldwork in Alaska, California, Jordan, and Sudan.
 Additional research interests include materials analysis, experimental archaeology, hunter-gatherers, the fur trade, historical metallurgy, public archaeology, and education.

-Risa Cromer, Assistant Professor
+Risa Cromer, Associate Professor

 Dr. Cromer is an anthropologist of biomedicine and feminist science and technologies scholar whose research investigates the intersections of reproductive medicine, technologies, and politics in the United States.
 Her current works brings ethnographic attention to bioethical, legal, and political controversies concerning the fates of frozen human embryos left over from in vitro fertilization procedures.
 Her field sites span medical clinics, research laboratories, service agencies, and social movement organizations, among others.
 Intersectional analyses of the inextricable ties between gender, race, disability, sexuality, and class are fundamental to her scholarship, mentorship, and teaching.
 In her applied work, she contributes to team research projects on mental health services for veterans and grassroots efforts around reproductive justice.